SAP-samples/teched2022-XP160/README.md

 SAP BTP trial account with entitlements to SAP Business Application Studio and SAP Launchpad service.

+## Prerequisites

+Register at SAP Discovery Center by doing the following steps: SAP Discovery Center registration.

 ## Exercises

 You can find the exercises in the SAP Discovery Center mission here: https://discovery-center.cloud.sap/missiondetail/4105/